AS

 UX and Analytical Researcher, IBM

-Users had no insights into where they stood in the process, and didn’t know what to expect in terms of the time and effort required of them.
-They also didn’t know what resources were available to them.
+Users don't know what to expect in terms of the time and effort required.
+They also don't know what resources they can use.

 "You can’t search for something you don’t know exists."